pyhawaii/talks/puzzles/README.md

-# A Collection of Puzzles and/or Solutions used for training and entertainment
+## A Collection of Puzzles and/or Solutions used for training and entertainment

+### 20170201 meetup: we will use the password puzzles zipfile.